Teaching and Learning

 In parts one and two, depending on the particular degree, you will be able to choose to specialise in particular fields or maintain a balance of interests.
 This flexibility is achieved via a number of optional modules.

-The BSc Environmental Geoscience and BA Geography with Business degrees are more prescribed with regard to optional modules than the single honours degrees, to allow for learning in the associated disciplines.
+The BSc Physical Geography and Geology and BA Geography with Business degrees are more prescribed with regard to optional modules than the single honours degrees, to allow for learning in the associated disciplines.

 Since the courses are modular, there is some freedom to select from a wide range of modules both from within geography and more broadly across the entire University.
 Taking a single honours BA degree, for example, does not preclude you from specialising in the more environmental side of the discipline, nor from opting for some physical geography modules throughout your three years.